-This "Climate Action Tracker" is an independent science-based assessment, which tracks the emission commitments and actions of countries.
-The website provides an up-to-date assessment of individual national pledges to reduce their greenhouse gas emissions.
+The "Climate Action Tracker" is an independent science-based assessment, which tracks the emission commitments and actions of countries.
+The website provides an up-to-date assessment of individual national pledges and currently implemented policy to reduce their greenhouse gas emissions.

 Individual country assessments

 Select a country from the map below to view their individual assessment

 The figure below illustrates the current status of negotiations with emission pathways representing the 'best-estimate' of the effects of implementing the current reduction proposals and accounting provisions by both developed and developing countries.
 Depicted are pathways reflecting unconditional targets and reflecting current maximum ambition along with national plans.
 Further the figure shows emission projections under currently implemented policies.
 These pathways can be compared to a 'reference' pathway of emissions growth in the absences of recent policies, targets and pledges, showing that the reductions are significant.
 However, comparing them to emission pathways that are consistent with 1.5 and 2°C warming limits, it is clear that currently proposed reductions are not enough.